 Pro Micros have an onboard USB Micro socket, and should be (in theory) the easiet to interface with.
 However due to the development of the Arduino ecosystem they ended up in an evolutionary cul-de-sac and are now not as well supported as perhaps they should be.

 You can tell whether you have a 3V or 5V from the image below.

 The Pro Mini Clone ships with another piece of hardware called a CP2102, which is actually a really handy tool for your electronics hacking toolbox.
 It’s a little programmer module.

-From here we’ll devide the programming methods starting with the Pro Mini and CP2102 hardware, since that’s the most recent revision of the MeArm Brains Board.
+From here we’ll divide the programming methods starting with the Pro Mini and CP2102 hardware, since that’s the most recent revision of the MeArm Brains Board.

-At first gland this will seem the more complex of the two methods, but it is the best supported and most robust.
+At first glance this will seem the more complex of the two methods, but it is the best supported and most robust.

 First connect the Pro Mini and CP2102.

 DTR — DTR TX0 — RXD RX1 — TXD VCC — +5V GND — GND

 We’re operating at 5V so leave the last pin unconnected.
 On the Pro Mini this is another GND (Ground) pin and on the CP2102 it’s a 3V3 (+3.3V).